Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Our day nine's goal on the Camino Portugués was to reach Coimbra, less than 17 km away.
 I knew I could do it without a problem.
 I was eager to explore this historic town of which I had read so much!

-My first photo is the intersection where our detour from Condeixa-a-Nova joins the actual Camino route.
+My first photo is just beyond the intersection where if you stayed in Condeixa-a-Nova, you will join the actual Camino route along the Rua da Rossa.
 The albergue is steps from here.
 The red arrows, along with the yellow Camino arrows denotes yet another walk, that shares the Camino de Santiago called the "King's Road."

 Joining the Camino on the Rua da RossaJoining the Camino on the Rua da Rossa